anynines/a9s-kubernetes-training/website/docs/kubernetes/50-deployments/10-deployments.md

 And the browser should turn from the "green" back to the "blue" version.

 While the `rollout undo` option does the trick of going back to the last rollout, it has a bad taste to it.
-The command modifies the live Kubernetes objects without reflicting this in our local YAML files.
+The command modifies the live Kubernetes objects without reflecting this in our local YAML files.

 **The preferable alternative would be to deploy the "green" version by applying it's original YAML file** and thus creating another rollout instead of a rollback.